 If you need help in making a booking, we have created a help page here.

-For those who cannot attend the meeting in person there will be a link to the zoom recording sent out after the meeting, subject to the speaker agreeing to this.
+For those who cannot attend the meeting in person there will often be a link to the zoom recording sent out after the meeting, subject to the speaker agreeing to this.
+The booking link below goes live about 2 weeks before each new event, you'll receive an email saying when.

 4th March 2026 : The Art of the early Picture Postcard by Dr James Taylor